 Adem Bona News: Assigned to G League

-Bona has been assigned to the Delaware Blue Coats on Sunday, Keith Pompey of The Philadelphia Inquirer reports.
+Bona was assigned to the G League's Delaware Blue Coats on Sunday, Ky Carlin of USA Today reports.

-Due to Andre Drummond posing as the backup to Joel Embiid (knee/suspension), and the emergence of Guerschon Yabusele, Bona has struggled to find playing this season, recording just 14 total minutes across six appearances.
-With his assignment, Bona will get a chance to get some run in with the Blue Coats, for whom he will be available against Maine on Monday.
+Bona was assigned to the Blue Coats following their win over the 905 on Sunday, so he'll presumably just get some practice time in.
+Bona played 17 minutes during last Wednesday's loss to the Cavaliers, but that was his only NBA appearance with more than five minutes this season.

 Win Your League With RotoWire!